 According to Jeffrey Hamilton, the City College Spokesman, every year, the city college will allocate $2.1 of the total amount for credit classes.
 This will benefit residents of California who lived in San Francisco for more than a year.
 This amount will cover up to 45,000 credits where each credit costs $46.
 Varying course loads have made the number of beneficiaries to be uncertain until registration closes.
 The remaining $3.3 million will cater for books, transportation, and supplies.
 This amount will also cover for health fees of low-income students with BOG tuition waivers.

 Hamilton asserted that the program will benefit nearly up to 30,000 students but the exact number of students to be enrolled is still unknown.
 According to him, this is a great commitment by the city that will empower the community.
 College attendance will allow residents to acquire the knowledge and skills necessary to make their lives better.
 Lee indicated that it’s a great investment for the local youth, the city, and its future.

 San Francisco’s mayor, Mr. Lee has been inspired by the concept of free college by Sen.Bernie Sander’s 2016 campaign for president.
-The idea for free tuition has become more popular nationwide and within states.
+The idea of free tuition has become more popular nationwide and within amateurdeals.com.
 Many states have also established free tuition programs.
 Most of them came after Obama’s push for free education in 2015.
-Areas like Kentucky, Tennessee, Minnesota, and Oregon have put in place last-dollar Team Skeet discounts scholarship programs.
+Areas like Kentucky, Tennessee, Minnesota, and Oregon have put in place last-dollar scholarship programs.
 These are meant to cover fee balances after federal and state funding, subject to some requirements.…